franknmungai/react-hackathon/docs/01-getting-started.md

 ![img](../static/img/Screenshot1.png)

-Delete all the files in `src` folder of your project.
+Delete all the files in the `src` folder of your project.
 Don't worry, we will be creating them from scratch

 Create a new file `App.js` in the `src` folder we just cleared.
 This is our application's entry point.

 In `App.js` let's create a new React component by adding the following code.

 ```java title="src/App.js"